telerik/fiddler-everywhere-docs/capture-traffic/capturing-modes.md

 ## Explicit Capturing

 The **Fiddler Everywhere** application acts as a proxy from the moment it starts, and by default, its proxy address is `127.0.0.1:8866`.
-Any application (including apps from remote PCs, mobile devices, et.c) explicitly directed to go through the Fiddler Everywhere proxy address will have its traffic captured, even when the [system capturing](#system-capturing) is turned off.
+Any application (including apps from remote PCs, mobile devices, etc.) explicitly directed to go through the Fiddler Everywhere proxy address will have its traffic captured, even when the [system capturing](#system-capturing) is turned off.

 Example for explicitly making a curl request that goes through the Fiddler Everywhere proxy: